 - 2 whole wheat buns

-- Sun Basket sweet chile mayonnaise (mayonnaise - Sriracha - brown sugar)
+- Sun Basket sweet chile mayo (paleo mayo - Sriracha - brown sugar)

 Make the oven fries

-While the potatoes roast, prepare the slaw, peppers, and burgers.
+While the potatoes roast, prepare the rest of the meal.

 Prep the pepper strips; make the slaw